FULL-STACK VALIDATED H100 · A100 · B200 · W7900 · MI300X 14 Models · 7 Families Asymmetric K16/V8

 Consistent with KIVI (Liu et al. 2024) which observes channel-wise outlier structure differences between keys and values.
 Our finding extends from distribution asymmetry to minimum viable bit-width asymmetry.
 KIVI: arXiv:2402.02750

-The same qualitative pattern holds across W7900, A100, H100, and B200.
+The same qualitative pattern holds across AMD W7900 (RDNA 3), NVIDIA A100 (Ampere), NVIDIA H100 (Hopper), NVIDIA B200 (Blackwell), and AMD MI300X (CDNA 3).
 Throughput ordering follows hardware memory-system strength.
 Latency remains approximately linear in context length.
 Cross-platform variation is explained better by sustained decode-bandwidth plateau than by headline peak HBM bandwidth.
 B200 has 1.96× the H100 peak bandwidth but decode throughput gain is smaller — practical kernel bandwidth at decode batch sizes remains well below peak on both architectures.
+On the AMD side, MI300X's CDNA 3 WMMA FP8 path eliminates the K-dequant serial penalty that Hopper's Tensor Core ISA imposes, so symmetric FP8 carries a much smaller throughput cost on MI300X (1.7–2.5%) than on H100 (3–8%) — the asymmetric-vs-symmetric ordering is different across vendors for structural reasons.

 GPU Memory Peak BW Tok/s (B=1, T=4096) Tok/s (B=8, T=4096) Batch response Max context (B=1)